xamarin/app-crm/README.md

 #Xamarin CRM
 ###(a Xamarin.Forms demo)

 Xamarin CRM is a demo app whose imagined purpose is to serve the mobile workforce of a fictitious company that sells 3D printer hardware and supplies.
-The app empowers salespeople track their sales performance, manage leads, view their contacts, manage orders, and browse the product catalog.
+The app empowers salespeople to track their sales performance, manage leads, view their contacts, manage orders, and browse the product catalog.

 <img src="https://github.com/xamarin/demo-xamarincrm-internal/blob/master/src/MobileApp/markdown-graphics/XamarinCRM_screenshots.png" alt="App screenshot collage" width="100%">